-We fly to Minsk and after meeting our local guide drive southwards to Turau (about 3.5 hours) As we go, it will be apparent that the countryside of Belarus is very different from the often over-managed landscapes of western Europe, this is a land that is still mostly worked in slow-paced and traditional ways.
+After relaxing in our complimentary VIP Airport Lounge, we fly to Minsk and after meeting our local guide drive southwards to Turau (about 3.5 hours).
+As we go, it will be apparent that the countryside of Belarus is very different from the often over-managed landscapes of western Europe, this is a land that is still mostly worked in slow-paced and traditional ways.
 There are few vehicles on rural roads and many people still cultivate by hand and plough with horses.
 Turau is one of the most important bird reserves in Belarus, a wonderful wet meadows and a mosaic of oxbow lakes, channels, pools, fens and pastures in the floodplain of the River Prypiat.
 This area, part of the vast Pripet Marshes, is an important stop-over site for numerous birds.
 On this our very first day, for example, we may well also see all three ‘marsh’ terns, Whiskered, Black and arguably the most attractive of all, White-winged Black Tern.
 Overnight in Turau.

 This morning we will visit the Pripiatsky National Park and its very special floodplain woodlands of oak, alder and birch.
 This is the home of another key species, Greater Spotted Eagle and its close relative Lesser Spotted Eagle – this is an ideal place to compare these similar raptors.
-There will probably be bugling Common Cranes, booming Bitterns and rasping Corncrakes, too.
-White Storks nest in many villages and Black Storks and White-tailed Eagles often soar above the woodlands.
+There will probably be bugling Common Crane, booming Bittern and rasping Corncrake, too.
+White Stork nest in many villages and Black Stork and White-tailed Eagle often soar above the woodlands.
 We will also look for the often tricky to see Hazel Grouse.
-On the songbird front, River, Grasshopper, Marsh and Barred Warblers, Thrush Nightingale, Bluethroat (white-spotted race) and Common Rosefinch are also here, the latter doing their ‘pleased-to-meet-you’ song.
-Possible woodpeckers today include White-backed, Lesser Spotted, Grey-headed and Wryneck, and there are both Collared and Red-breasted Flycatchers.
+On the songbird front, River, Grasshopper, Marsh and Barred Warbler, Thrush Nightingale, Bluethroat (white-spotted race) and Common Rosefinch are also here, the latter doing their ‘pleased-to-meet-you’ song.
+Possible woodpeckers today include White-backed, Lesser Spotted, Grey-headed and Wryneck, and there are both Collared and Red-breasted Flycatcher.
 If all this is not enough, we will have more chances of seeing Azure Tit today and another specialty, Citrine Wagtail, is also likely.
 Overnight in Turau.

 After breakfast, we move on from Turau.
-First, to the Bielaje fish-farm where we hope to see Smew, which breeds here in a very southerly population, Ferruginous Duck, more terns, Caspian and Little Gulls, Common Bittern, a range of “reedy” warblers and Bearded and Penduline Tits.
+First, to the Bielaje fish-farm where we hope to see Smew, which breeds here in a very southerly population, Ferruginous Duck, more terns, Caspian and Little Gull, Bittern, a range of “reedy” warblers and Bearded and Penduline Tit.
 Next up will be the impressive and vast mixed forests of the Vyhanaščanski Reserve.
-Here alder stands and a mosaic of marshes and meadows are ideal for small mammals such as voles and hence several pairs of Great Grey Owls breed here.
+Here alder stands and a mosaic of marshes and meadows are ideal for small mammals such as voles and hence several pairs of Great Grey Owl breed here.
 We have high hopes and seeing these magnificent birds (the most southerly in Europe) here with the help of a local expert.